| |

 In fact, it is wrong to talk any more of a "Christian West",

+as most of us continue to do.
 The fact that Christian missions are still in business in the Hindu-Buddhist

 world, should not lead to the inference that the controllers of the missions